 Once your attorney is in possession of the information, the attorney has an ethical duty to disclose the information to the other side and can be financially sanctioned by the court for failing to do so.
 For example, if child support is at issue in your case (making each parties’ incomes relevant) and you tell your attorney you get paid “under the table” for much of the work you perform, that fact is not protected by the privilege.
 If you tell your attorney you have a secret bank account into which you have placed community funds, that fact is not protected.

-Contact us at Hallier Lawrence if you have any questions about attorney-client privilege and how it can impact your divorce.
+Contact us at Hallier Stearns PLC if you have any questions about attorney-client privilege and how it can impact your divorce.